Sea of Thieves

-Microsoft Studios released Sea of Thieves in March 2018 for Windows and Xbox One; it was one of the earliest first-party games released for Xbox Game Pass subscribers.
-Sea of Thieves received mixed reviews; critics praised the ship combat, multiplayer, visuals, and physics, but criticized the progression, gameplay, and lack of content.
-Rare envisioned Sea of Thieves as a "game as a service" and released numerous content updates after the initial release, which improved its overall reception.
-Sea of Thieves was a commercial success and became Microsoft's most successful original intellectual property of the eighth generation, attracting more than 30 million players by June 2022.
-An enhanced version of the game was released for the Xbox Series X/S in November 2020.
+Sea of Thieves was released in March 2018 for Windows and Xbox One; it was one of the earliest first-party games released for Xbox Game Pass subscribers.
+It received mixed reviews; critics praised the ship combat, multiplayer, visuals, and physics, but criticized the progression, gameplay, and lack of content.
+Rare envisioned Sea of Thieves as a "game as a service" and has released numerous content updates after the initial release, which improved its reception.
+Sea of Thieves was a commercial success and became Microsoft's most successful original intellectual property of the eighth generation, attracting more than 40 million players by April 2024.
+A native Xbox Series X/S version of the game was released on March 13, 2024, and the game was released for the PlayStation 5 on April 30, 2024, making it Rare's first game to be released on a PlayStation console.
+Sea of Thieves was the final Rare title to be directed by veteran designer Gregg Mayles, before he departed the company in 2025.

 Gameplay

+Sea of Thieves is a first-person perspective action-adventure game.
+At the beginning of the game, the player selects their procedurally generated player avatar and ventures out onto the ocean, completing voyages and quests for the various trading companies in-game.
+Completion of these voyages will reward the player with treasure, which can then be sold to trading company representatives at outposts to gain reputation.
+The game is set in a shared world, which means groups of players will encounter each other throughout their adventures, often engaging in naval battles and trying to steal treasure from each other.